UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

 - `crypto_kem`: contains the implementations for kyber512, kyber768, kyber1024, nttru
     - `kyber512`
         - `old`: Our code with the improved Plantard arithmetic based on the implementation in [ABCG20].
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+    - `kyber512-90s`
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
-        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
     - `kyber768`
         - `old`: Our code with the improved Plantard arithmetic based on the implementation in [ABCG20].
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+    - `kyber768-90s`
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
-        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
     - `kyber1024`
         - `old`: Our code with the improved Plantard arithmetic based on the implementation in [ABCG20].
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+    - `kyber1024-90s`
+        - `m4fspeed`: Our code with the improved Plantard arithmetic based on the speed-version implementation in [AHKS22]
-        - `newstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
+        - `m4fstack`: Our code with the improved Plantard arithmetic based on the stack-version implementation in [AHKS22]
     - `nttru`
         - Our code with the improved Plantard arithmetic based on [LS19]
     - `f_speed.c`: Firmware used for benchmarking parts of the scheme.
 Can be used by using `f_benchmarks.py`.